Fresh Spring Rolls with Spicy Prawns and Summer Greens

 Repeat with the remaining wrappers and ingredients.
 Keep your work surface wiped down with hot water between each roll you make.
 Place the rolls on a platter, separated, to keep them from sticking together.

-Cut each roll in half to showcase your artistic endeavors and serve with Thai sweet chili sauce or your favorite dipping sauce.
+Cut each roll in half and serve with Thai sweet chili sauce or your favorite dipping sauce.

 Recipe by, PCC Chef